 By the 'Gilded Age' of the 1890s, Rangers had become full-time professional lawmen.
 Captains, and many Rangers, took to dressing in suits, coats, vests, and ties around towns.
 They were clean shaven or had trimmed beards and moustaches, recent haircuts and looked sharp.

 A Professional Lawman

 However, this refined dress was not well-suited to the brush.
-Despite the wonders of trains, telegraphs and gas light, Rangers still worked on the frontier.
-In 1896 famed Capt.
-Bill McDonald (above) was hurriedly sent after bank robbers hiding out near Wichita Falls, Texas.
-He arrived by train, and learning that the robbers had fled, he borrowed a horse to trail the bandits.
+Despite the wonders of trains, telegraphs and gas light Texas was still alrgely frontier, In 1896, famed Captain Bill McDonald (above) was hurriedly sent after bank robbers hiding out near Wichita Falls, Texas.
+He arrived by train, and learning that the robbers had fled, borrowed a horse to trail the bandits.

 Ranger Company of the 1890s

 Capt.
 McDonald was a skilled horseman, but the 'nag' he rode had a jackhammer gait.
 It was a dark night and his pursuit led 16 miles over rough ground.
-His horse became exhausted it stumbled, dumping the well-dressed McDonald into a bog.
-Spitting mad, caked with muck, and forced to wade through freezing water.
-Catching up with the bank robbers in a swampy thicket.
-Long out of patience with robbers and his horse, McDonald shouted "Throw up your hands, or I will bore a hole in you that will let the moon shine in!"
+His horse became exhausted, stumbled, and threw the well-dressed McDonald into a bog.
+Spitting mad, caked with muck, he was forced to wade through freezing water.
+Catching up with the bank robbers in a swampy thicket he shouted "Throw up your hands or I will bore a hole in you that will let the moon shine in!"

 Texas Rangers in the Red River Oil Field, 1920s

 By the 1920s, a pattern had become established that continues to this day incorporating business dress and practical field dress.